wisetrack-io/unity-sdk/README.md

    <uses-permission android:name="android.permission.READ_PHONE_STATE" />
    ```

+   Note: to enable `AndroidManifest.xml` ensure `Custom Main Manifest` is checked in Project Settings.

    ### Feature-Specific Dependencies (Android)

    The WiseTrack Unity Package supports additional Android features that require specific dependencies.
 Add only the dependencies for the features you need in `Assets/Plugins/Android/mainTemplate.gradle` under the `dependencies` block.
-If you encounter issues with `appset` or `ads-identifier` dependencies, consider using the [WiseTrackReferrer Unity Package](https://github.com/wisetrack-io/wisetrack-referrer) as an alternative.
+If you encounter issues with `appset` or `ads-identifier` dependencies, consider using the [WiseTrackIdentifier Unity Package](https://github.com/wisetrack-io/unity-identifier) as an alternative.

    - **Google Advertising ID (Ad ID)**: Enables retrieval of the Google Advertising ID via `GetAdId()`.